Return to key areas of work

 Level of Service 34: Provide and implement a Regional Policy Statement to achieve integrated management of natural and physical resources in Canterbury – in partnership with Ngāi Tahu and the Canterbury region’s territorial authorities.

-How did we do: Each year our planners work with the region's Territorial Authorities (TAs) to provide planning support on issues of regional significance, such as district plan reviews, private plan change requests, district development strategies, bylaws, and regional significant notified resource consent applications.
-The majority of the work is responsive to the work programmes of the Canterbury TAs but some is led (or jointly led) by Environment Canterbury, particularly in relation to the Greater Christchurch Partnership.
+Each year our planners work with the region's district councils to provide planning support on issues of regional significance, such as district plan reviews, private plan change requests, district development strategies, bylaws, and regionally significant notified resource consent applications.
+The majority of the work is responsive to the work programmes of the district councils but some is led (or jointly led) by us, particularly in relation to the Greater Christchurch Partnership.

 Level of Service 35: Deliver efficient and effective consenting and compliance monitoring and enforcement services to achieve the sustainable management of natural resources as set out in the purpose of the Resource Management Act 1991 (RMA).